-Except for replacing United Kingdom spelling with American spelling, the notation, formatting, and conventions used in this PP are consistent with version 2.1 of the Common Criteria (CC).
+Except for replacing United Kingdom spelling with American spelling, the notation, formatting, and conventions used in this PP are consistent with version 2.2 of the Common Criteria (CC).
 Selected presentation choices are discussed here to aid the PP reader.

-The notation, formatting, and conventions used in this PP are largely consistent with those used in version 2.1 of the Common Criteria (CC).
+The notation, formatting, and conventions used in this PP are largely consistent with those used in version 2.2 of the Common Criteria (CC).
 Selected presentation choices are discussed here to aid the PP user.
 The CC allows several operations to be performed on functional requirements; refinement, selection, assignment, and iteration are defined in paragraph 2.1.4 of Part 2 of the CC.
 Each of these operations is used in this PP.

 The refinement operation is used to add detail to a requirement, and thus further restricts a requirement.
-Refinement of security requirements is denoted by bold text.
+Refinement of security requirements is denoted by the word "Refinement" in bold text after the element number and the additional text in the requirement in bold text.